bluedotthinking/wastenot-documentation/docs/forecasting.md

 * 30 days of daily demand data
 * Generates a forecast for the next 7 timesteps (days)
-* A delivery is made every day of the week
+* Stock is replenished every day of the week
 * For a product that has a shelf-life of 2 days, costs $1, and can be sold for $5
 * Optimising for maximum profit - defined as revenue minus cost